 Quick Summary

-Texas requires anyone who owns five or more intact adult female dogs or cats and breeds them for sale to get a license from the Texas Department of Licensing and Regulation (TDLR).
-Fees range from $150 to $500 per year depending on the number of breeding animals you keep.
+Texas requires anyone who owns five or more intact adult female dogs or cats and breeds them for sale or exchange to obtain a Licensed Breeder license from the Texas Department of Licensing and Regulation (TDLR).
+The law is codified in the Texas Dog or Cat Breeder Act under Chapter 802 of the Texas Occupations Code.
+License fees range from $150 to $500 per year depending on the number of breeding animals, and facilities must be inspected at least once every 18 months.

 License Required Yes